Auto-Rig

 Select the armature object

-If you don’t use Auto-rig Pro : Smart, first scale the armature in object mode so that it globally fits the character height
+If you don’t use Auto-rig Pro: Smart, first scale the armature object so that it fits the character height

 Show the ARP interface: press N key to display the properties panel at the right of the viewport, look for the ARP tab